 Check you have enough charcoal, lighting gel/blocks and any extras you like to use such as wood chips.

-If your grill is gas, ensure you’ve a full bottle and test it to make sure everything is in good (safe) working order.
+If your grill is gas, ensure you have a full bottle and test it to make sure everything is in good (safe) working order.

 Give your grill a good clean so it is looking its best.